stevearc/resession.nvim/README.md

 ### save_all(opts)

 `save_all(opts)` \
-Save all current sessions to disk
+Save all current sessions to disk, emitting the `ResessionDetachPost` User autocmd upon completion

 | Param | Type         | Desc           |     |
 | ----- | ------------ | -------------- | --- |